Gait Characterization in Duchenne Muscular Dystrophy (DMD) Using a Single-Sensor Accelerometer: Classical Machine Learning and Deep Learning Approaches: Discussions

-We investigated two different AI techniques: CML and DL.
-We report the optimal outcome for each gait velocity Table-\ref{tab:summary_table}.
-We also show that using AI with extracted CFs to predict membership in the DMD group yields satisfactory results, with correct predictions in over 90\% of participants.
-Artificial intelligence approaches typically show improved accuracy with larger volumes and types of data, and we thus expect that identifying and extracting more correlated CFs will improve the current model's outcome in future studies.
-This improvement of the outcome depends on how these new CFs related to the gait cycle objectively and quantitively.
-On the other hand, DL has been successfully proven to have a high accuracy in several medicine fields \cite{REF_REVIEW}.
+We investigated two different ML approaches, CML with extracted temporospatial gait CFs and DL with RAW data.
+We reported the outcome for each gait velocity in Table-\ref{table3}.
+We also showed that using CML with extracted temporospatial gait CFs to predict membership in the DMD group yielded satisfactory results, with correct predictions for up to 100\% of participants.
+The CML-CF approach typically shows improved accuracy with gait CFs, and we thus expect that identifying and extracting more correlated temporospatial gait CFs will improve the current model's outcome in future studies.
+This improvement in the outcome depended on how these new temporospatial gait CFs related to the gait cycle quantitatively.

-Nonetheless, DL requires a large amount of data to train.
-Furthermore, the drawback of using DL in the medical field is the lack of explainability, especially in the context of clinical trials where it is not favorable to use "black-box" models without an explanation of what differentiating characteristics are being used for classification.
-However, the promising results in DL with the CFs method should encourage researchers to transfer the knowledge yielded from DL to improve the existing CFs methods, and conversely to use CFs to aid in the interpretation of DL results.
+In comparison, DL has been shown to have a high accuracy in several medical fields~\cite{REF_REVIEW}.
+It also does not require feature engineering as in CML.
+At the same time, DL requires a large amount of data to train and DL models lack explainability, which might be concerning in medical fields.
+However, our promising results comparing DL-RAW with CML-CF approaches should encourage researchers to conduct further research so that we can transfer the knowledge yielded from DL-RAW to improve the existing temporospatial gait CFs and, and conversely, use temporospatial gait CFs to aid in interpreting DL-RAW results.